The great EURO 6 scam

 Never before have vehicles become so clean and inoffensive to humans.
 That should be a moment to celebrate for us but wait – it is not.
 Why?

-Because as so very often – letter and spirit of the new rules diverge enormously.
+Because as so very often – the letter and spirit of the new rules diverge enormously.

 EURO 6 sets new and lower limits for Nitrogen Oxide (NOx) and for some types of vehicles also for Particulate Matter (PM) emissions.
-However, diesel engines are by nature producers of enormous amounts of exactly those things so EURO 6 is, in fact, trying to make a diesel engine that does not look and feel like a diesel anymore.
+However, diesel engines are by nature producers of enormous amounts of exactly those things so EURO 6 is trying to make a diesel engine that does not look and feel like a diesel anymore.

 It’s a bit like having a dog without the barking, the panting, and the running after wood sticks.
 Yes, that’s right.
 It can’t be done and one should start looking for another animal if the old one does not work anymore.

-This is why as of September 1st, 2017 rolling tests will be performed under real world conditions in order to verify if the limits are really being met.
+This is why as of September 1st, 2017 rolling tests will be performed under real-world conditions to verify if the limits are being met.
 Here is where disaster strikes.

 Sub-systems have also been pushed to the point where not only improvement becomes virtually impossible but also where even the slightest change in one parameter produces nasty results somewhere else.
 So, no matter what control knob you try to turn, something else is going to squeak very loud.

-By fine tuning engine performance in order to narrowly meet the required conditions in the test-bed, engine builders and logistics companies believed that they would sail through one more time.
+By fine-tuning engine performance to narrowly meet the required conditions in the test bed, engine builders and logistics companies believed that they would sail through one more time.
 Already before the rolling tests were decided it was clear to them that diesel would not make it to EURO 7 whatever this might turn out to be in the end.

-Current on the road tests show that although NOx emissions have gone down from EURO 5 to EURO 6 in the real world, they are still about 5 times higher than the allowable maximum limit.
+Current on-the-road tests show that although NOx emissions have gone down from EURO 5 to EURO 6 in the real world, they are still about 5 times higher than the allowable maximum limit.
 As they are already in the ropes when it comes to filtering out stuff, there are strong doubts if the diesel engine can be tuned any further.
-Let’s just assume that they manage another 50% cut after lots of fine tuning (what is there still left to fine tune on a machine that has been tuned for ages), we would still be way above what’s allowed.
+Let’s just assume that if they manage another 50% cut after lots of fine-tuning (what is there still left to fine-tune on a machine that has been tuned for ages), we would still be way above what’s allowed.

-We must come to the realization that we are hitting a dead end here.
+We must realize that we are hitting a dead end here.

 But it gets worse.
-In order to meet PM limits, already before EURO 6 engine builders have successively increased pressure and temperature during the fuel burn.
+To meet PM limits, already before EURO 6 engine builders have successively increased pressure and temperature during the fuel burn.
 This was done because a hotter burn under more pressure produces more of the smaller particles and much less of the bigger ones.
 With smaller particles, I mean anything that’s less than 2500 nanometers in diameter.

 But that’s not everything.
 Read a quote from my friend Henrik Domanovszky: